 - I run/pose and try not to feel too goofy or too silly

 By default, Apple’s self-timer mode takes a burst of 10 photos.
 Of those 10 photos, there is usually (at least) 1 that’s not too bad.

 Samsung’s self-timer burst mode (by default) takes 3 photos, with a longer break in between photos.
 It’s more common with the Samsung to not have a usable photo in the self-timer bunch.

 - Pick which photo is my favorite (deleting the rest)

 - Edit the selected photo using the Snapseed app

 That’s All Great Sara, But I Hate Myself In Photos…

 I’m not a huge fan of me in pictures either, but I promise you, the more photos you take (and the more angles you try out), the more you’ll learn what works for you and how to make yourself look better in photos.

 If you really hate yourself in photos, think beyond the same ol’ ‘running selfie.’
-Try options like photos from a distance, with you in profile/shadow, or a ‘leg selfie’
+Try options like photos from a distance, with you in profile/shadow, running away from the camera or a ‘leg selfie’

 When you get more comfortable taking photos and learning what works for you, you’ll likely start taking better race photos.